Home Apartments Transport The Area Athens Guide Parking Blog

 Lime app & pricing → · Our scooter guide →

-My own car practically lives in the garage.
-In Athens it simply doesn't make sense to drive as a visitor: parking often costs more than taxis, traffic is heavy, the driving is chaotic, and finding a spot is a headache.
-Metro, taxis and walking are by far the best combination.
+My own car stays parked most of the time.
+In Athens, it usually does not help much if you're visiting: parking can cost more than taxis, traffic is heavy, the driving is chaotic, and finding a spot is not easy.
+Metro, taxis and walking are usually the best combination.

 💇 Where I take care of myself

 For manicures, pedicures and haircuts I go to Eleni Lioni — a tiny neighborhood salon 2 minutes from us.
-Eleni is excellent, with 4.9/5 reviews, and, as a nice bonus, she also does men's haircuts.
+Eleni is excellent, with 4.9/5 reviews, and she also does men's haircuts.
 My husband goes there too.
 They work by appointment, so it's best to call before you drop by.

 Eleni Lioni hair salon